 firstname.lastname@example.org.
 Open: Blueberries ripen in month of June; Call for

 hours and availability.
 Containers.
 Directions: a mile from the Courthouse

 square in Harrison.

 Fenton's Berry Farm - Uses

-blueberries, pumpkins, restrooms, picnic area (bring your own food),
+blueberries, pumpkins, restrooms, picnic area you may bring your own food,

 birthday parties, school tours, group reservations

 7217 Fork Creek Road,